postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 In Socket.IO, you have the ability to listen to specific events.
 The **Messages** pane will only display the received events for which you've added listeners.
 Events will be color-coded by event to make them easier to find.

 To the left of the **Messages** pane in a Socket.IO request is a **Listeners** panel of listener events.
 To listen to a new event, enter the name of an event and select **+** to add it.
-Select the toggle next to an event to disable and re-enable listening to that event.
+Select the toggle next to an event to turn listening on or off for that event.
 If you hover over the toggle, you can delete the event listener.

 [![Socket.IO message body](https://assets.postman.com/postman-docs/socketio-message-body.jpg)](https://assets.postman.com/postman-docs/socketio-message-body.jpg)